Orson Hodge: Backstory

 Orson Hodge was born on June 28, 1964.
-He was circumcised when he was 5 years old.
 He grew up in a very religious household.
 When he was sixteen, his father Edwin had an affair.
 When the truth came out, it caused a scandal at their church and he became an alcoholic.
-One day his mother, Gloria, asked Orson to stay with him, saying she had to visit a sick friend, but Orson later left because he had plans to go out with his friends.
-When he returned, his father had apparently committed suicide, although Orson later realizes as an adult that Gloria actually killed him.
-Gloria convinced Orson to spend time in a mental hospital for clinical depression, as she blamed him for his father's death.
+He thought as a child that his father committed suicide, but he realizes as an adult that his mother Gloria killed him.
+Gloria convinced Orson to spend time at a mental hospital in Connecticut for clinical depression, as she blamed him for his father's death.
 He later became a dentist.